Morsmalleo/AhMyth/README.md

 ###### line 50 of the `AhMtyh-parrot.sh` file might need to be edited, if your parrot username is not `user` then replace where it reads `user` at the end of line 50 with your own username
 4. ```sudo ./AhMyth-parrot.sh```
 ###### Once the installer file has finished it will prompt you to change your java version
-5. Select the corresponding number for OpenJDK-8-JDK - `Example: 2`
+5. Select the corresponding number for OpenJDK-8-JDK 6.```npm start```
-6.```npm start```

 ### Manual Install